Maryland’s Traffic Violation Point System

 How points are accumulated and penalized under Maryland’s demerit point system.

 Maryland traffic tickets usually result in fines and fees.
 But traffic ticket convictions are also reported to the Maryland Motor Vehicle Administration (MVA).
-The MVA assigns a certain number of points depending on the severity of the violation.
-Drivers who accumulate enough points will first receive a warning and then might face license suspension or other penalties.
+The MVA uses a point system to keep track of violations This article explains Maryland's traffic violation point system and the consequences you'll face for racking up too many points.

 Here are some of the most common traffic violations and associated points.
 An out-of-state conviction is assessed points only for vehicular manslaughter, DUI, hit-and-run, or a felony.